eerimoq/asn1tools/README.rst

 ^^^^^^^^^^^^^^^^^^^^

 Use the command line shell to convert data between given formats.
-The default input format is BER and output format is ASN.1 value notation.
+The default input codec is BER and output codec is ASN.1 value notation.

 .. code-block:: text

    > asn1tools shell

-   Welcome to the asn1tools shell.
+   Welcome to the asn1tools shell!

    $ help
    Commands: